Your bag

 River safari along Kinabatangan River

-This one is a favourite of ours because not only do you get the chance to spot orangutans, you might also catch other unique wildlife such as pygmy elephants and proboscis monkeys.
+Kinabatangan River is a favourite of ours because not only do you get the chance to spot orangutans, you might also catch other unique wildlife such as pygmy elephants and proboscis monkeys.
+Kinabatangan River is also one of the best spots for birding in Borneo!

 If you're lucky you can see Orangutans up in trees by Kinabatangan River